shanwong29/Kiez/README.md

 npm start
 ```

-Open `http://localhost:3000` to view it in the browser.
+You may view it in the browser on `http://localhost:3000`.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

 #### Production mode